 In Australia, community concerns strongly influence the way the minerals industry operates and how governments regulate it.

-We are conducting research to understand what it means to hold a social licence in the Australian minerals industry.
+For more than a decade we have undertaken research to understand what it means to hold a social licence in the Australian minerals industry.

 This work aims to assist industry, communities and government to understand what constitutes a social licence in Australia and support relationships between these stakeholders built on mutual trust.